vitaliaventel/Concatenated-Words/README.md

 The longest concatenated word would be 'ratcatdogcat' with 12 characters. ‘hippopotamuses’ is a longer word, however it is not comprised entirely of shorter words in the list.
 The 2nd longest concatenated word is ‘catsdogcats’ with 11 characters.
 The total number of concatenated words is 3.
-Note that ‘cats’ is not a concatenated word because there is no word ‘s’ in the list.
+Note that ‘cats’ is not a concatenated word because there is no word ‘s’ in the list...